 With the weight of an expectant metal world on their young shoulders, The Crusade seemed doomed to fail before the band hit the studio.
 While its predecessor offered a clinical amalgamation of metallic styles, the follow-up instead separates these elements into a mixed bag of stadium rock anthems, strident thrash, ballads and histrionic guitar duels, with its diversity both its main strength and biggest pitfall.
 Courageous but flawed.

-The band’s most recent endeavour, and biggest departure yet, saw Trivium pay homage to Ronnie James Dio by bringing a classic metal sound bang up to date.
-Matt Heafy sounds reborn on the likes of When The World Goes Cold, but the most exciting thing about Silence In The Snow is seeing how the band will build upon these anthemic foundations.
+The band’s and biggest departure yet sees Trivium pay homage to Ronnie James Dio by bringing a classic metal sound bang up to date.
+Adapting to a lack of screams due to Matt Heafy blowing it his voice, the frontman sounds reborn on the likes of When The World Goes Cold.
+Though met with a lukewarm reception, the most exciting thing about Silence In The Snow was seeing the band laying down anthemic foundations that would soon be built upon.

 3) In Waves (2011)

 The band’s first album without founding drummer Travis Smith is a snarling, muscular beast with guitars tuned down, and breakdowns and extreme metal influences helping In Waves sound bigger and more devastating than anything the band have done before or since.
 The massive title-track, Dusk Dismantled and the razor-sharp hooks of Caustic Are The Ties That Bind are indispensable.